ICT Police Reunites Four Missing Children With Families - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Sep, 2024) Islamabad Capital Territory (ICT) police, teams on Saturday from Noon, Lohi Bher, and Golra police stations in Islamabad Capital Territory (ICT) reunited four missing children with their families.

-Upon receiving these reports, the police teams utilized both technical resources and human effort to track down and safely return the children to their families.
+A police official told APP that among the rescued children were two special children, highlighting the additional challenges faced during the search.
+He emphasized that the ICT police had made significant efforts to locate the missing children and successfully reunited them with their families.

+The official underscored that children are a valuable asset and parents should exercise greater care to ensure their safety.
+He added that missing children can reflect a lack of parental attention and insufficient child protection measures.

-The families expressed their immense relief and happiness, extending their heartfelt thanks to the police for their prompt and effective response.
-The Islamabad Police were praised for their swift and compassionate assistance.
+The public relations officer said that the families expressed their immense relief and happiness, extending their heartfelt thanks to the police for their prompt and effective response.
+The ICT Police were praised for their swift and compassionate assistance, he added.

 Citizens are encouraged to contact the emergency helpline “Pucar-15” or use the “ICT-15 app” to report any suspicious activity.